I knew I needed to make changes but had no idea where to begin

 Changing my Life & Finding New Purpose

-As I began to make these changes in my life, it created space for me to begin to imagine a bigger purpose and meaning.
+As I began to make these changes in my life, it created space for me to imagine a bigger purpose and meaning.
 I knew that to change my life in the profound way I was seeking, I needed more than a new job, I needed a new purpose.
-It took a little exploration but I eventually realized I wanted writing to be at the center of my life once again.
-And I’ve dreamed for some time of working to empower women, both my midlife contemporaries and women around the world who don’t have the same opportunities and resources that many of us have.
-Those interests combined with my passion for travel ultimately led me to launch this travel website and midlife blog, Midlife Globetrotter.
+It took some exploration.
+How did that look.
+I applied for a few jobs, I paid attention to other women’s jobs that sounded interesting.
+I started taking baby steps forward.
+That led me to realize that I wanted writing to be at the center of my life once again.
+And I’ve dreamed for some time of working to empower women, both my midlife contemporaries and women around the world who don’t have the same opportunities and resources that most of us have.
+Those interests combined with my passion for travel ultimately led me to launch this website and midlife blog.

 I’ve had to learn new things and take on new projects.
 I’ve also prioritized my health.
 You can read more about that in Fit at Fifty.